Hour-of-the-Owl/GWToolboxpp/docs/widgets.md

 ## Vanquish
 The vanquish monitor shows how many enemies are in a zone, and how many have already been killed.
 This updates whenever you spawn additional enemies e.g. from quests or pop-ups.

-This widget will not appear unless you are in an explorable area and in Hard Mode.
-In areas that cannot be vanquished, such as missions and dungeons, the counter will show 0/0.
+This widget will not appear unless you are in a vanquishable area and in Hard Mode.

 [back](./)